LibreCAD/docs/appx/build.rst

 Build LibreCAD in Qt Creator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Launch Qt Creator (**Start -> All Programs -> Qt -> Qt Creator**) and open the librecad.pro project file within the LibreCAD source folder.
-Accept Qt path detected by Qt Creator by clicking "Configure Project" button, if the project is not configured yet.
+Launch Qt Creator (**Start -> All Programs -> Qt -> Qt Creator**) and open the `librecad.pro` project file within the LibreCAD source folder.
+If the project is not yet configured accept the Qt path detected by Qt Creator by clicking "Configure Project" button.

 Disable the Shadow build option in Debug and Release configuration in both configurations and save the project.